 Each spring, the combined arts programs at CHS sponsor the Centennial Art Show, a juried exhibition of our best art work.
 Artifacts remain on exhibit in the library and hallways throughout the week of the show.

 All students may select theater courses on their schedules.

 Center Stage Productions (Plays)

-Center Stage Productions operates under the direction of Mrs. Erin Laming.
+Center Stage Productions operates under the direction of Mr. Brandon Hamilton.
 In general, the organization mounts two productions open to all students grades 9-12 per year: a play in the fall and a musical in the spring.
 Anyone wishing to audition should check for dates and times in the Daily Announcements.